-Step 4– Look at the medications you may be taking for other conditions that may be adding to “your Bucket” (see required reading #1).
+You may be taking medications for other conditions like GE reflux that could be adding to “your Bucket” (see required reading #1).
 Consider alternatives if you and your doctor believe you need continued treatment.

 Migraine attacks of increasing frequency, duration and intensity can be rolled-back.
 Education and the right medical team are critically important.
 Look for our next installment in this series on episodic migraine soon.
 In the meantime, if you’d like more information about managing migraine in an upbeat, supportive community, please join us in our closed (private) Facebook group called Migraine Strong.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.